top of page

 How to solve it:

-Follow a strict lubrication schedule using the manufacturer’s recommended grease type.
-Over-greasing can be just as harmful as under-greasing, so apply the correct amount.
+Adhere to a strict lubrication schedule using the manufacturer’s recommended grease type.
+Over-greasing can be just as detrimental as under-greasing, so apply the correct amount.

-It’s also important to monitor bearing temperature and vibration regularly.
-Catching problems early prevents catastrophic failure.
+Regularly monitor bearing temperature and vibration.
+Catching problems early can prevent catastrophic failure.

 5. Improper Feed Distribution

-Hammer mills perform best when material enters the grinding chamber evenly.
-If feed enters in large slugs or piles up on one side of the rotor, grinding becomes inconsistent.
+Hammer mills operate most efficiently when material enters the grinding chamber evenly.
+If feed enters in large clumps or accumulates on one side of the rotor, grinding becomes inconsistent.

 This leads to uneven hammer wear, fluctuating motor load, and poor particle size control.